 The General: The Ruthless Joab

 The commander in charge of David’s army, the general for all intents and purposes, is a man by the name of Joab and he also happens to be David’s nephew.
 For years, Joab had defeated entire armies and fought under David’s rule as his highest-ranking officer.
 While serving David, he had executed the king’s orders with deathly precision and at times had taken it upon himself to exert his own justice.
-He had killed a man in cold blood to avenge his brother and he was the one that had carried out David’s command to have Uriah killed (Uriah has a pretty phenomenal and little-known background as well–read it here).
+He had killed a man in cold blood to avenge his brother and he was the one who had carried out David’s command to have Uriah killed (Uriah has a pretty phenomenal and little-known background as well).

 David had just handed over Joab’s command to a man named Amasa.
 While General Amasa gathered forces to go after Sheba, time was of the essence, so David sent a smaller, secondary force to catch up to Sheba first.
 The demoted Joab joined himself up with that secondary force (easy to do since his brother Abishai was in charge of it).

 In their pursuit, they ran into General Amasa.
 Joab feigns respect and while giving the man a kiss, stabs him (commentators speculate it was out of jealousy).
 Joab easily retakes command of the military because he has a long history with his men and is a respected warrior.
 Despite his ruthlessness (and disrespect for David’s wishes), he is still intent on following through with the King’s orders to capture and kill Sheba.
 Joab reaches the city with his men and encounters a woman.
-(For a full analysis on Joab, read, “Joab: Commander of David’s Army.“)
+(For a full analysis of Joab, read, “Joab: Commander of David’s Army.“)

-The Exchange: The Woman Faces the General
+The Exchange: The Wise Woman of Abel Faces the General

 1) The male leadership was either confused, inept, or paralyzed with fear (or maybe all three).
 Tired of waiting for them to confront the situation, this woman decides to take matters into her own hands.